juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 # How to Tell if a Chatbot has AI

 Based on the four must-have smarts described above, it is easy for us to tell if a chatbot actually has any AI.
 We can do so by interacting with a chatbot and answering four questions.
+Here we skip the step of evaluating a chatbot's NLG smart because a chatbot will always produce an output and it is harder to know how such an output is generated (e.g., template-based or auto-synthesized).

 ## Can the chatbot understand your natural language expressions?